step-/find-n-run/usr/share/doc/findnrun/TRANSLATING.md

 These settings should be enough for `findnrun` to show translated messages.
 However, they are not sufficient for `findnrun` to also display translated application comments.
 (Translated comments are included in many `.desktop` files).
-To be able to also view translated comments you do need to set the system locale code _properly_ by following the exact procedure of your linux variant.
-For instance, the steps for Fatdog64 linux involve installing the NLS SFS, dropping to the console, setting the locale code and variables, and restarting X:
+To also be able to view translated comments you do need to set the system locale code _properly_ by following the exact procedure of your Linux variant.
+For instance, the steps for Fatdog64 Linux involve installing the NLS SFS, dropping to the console, setting the locale code and variables, and restarting X:

     # First download fd64-nls_701.sfs with the SFS manager